-Never entered the UK Roofing Awards before or looking for ways to help increase your chances of your project being selected, then check out the following hints, tips and advice on getting the most from your entry.
+Never entered the UK Roofing Awards before or simply looking for ways to increase your chances of your project being short-listed, then why not take a moment to watch the short animation, providing you advice and tips helping you to get to the most from your entry.

 Clear, good quality photography is an absolute must for any UK Roofing Award entry.
 The images that you select are used by the judges to get a better understanding of the project (such as scale and workmanship).
 They are also used as a means to back up the written aspect of the entry, so if you talk about the vast scale of the project then consider including an aerial shot.